 In cases of severe depression or if counselling for depression is not helping, a person may need to see a psychiatrist.
 If a person has thoughts of suicide, they might need to be treated in hospital.

 At Waypoint Counselling, we have a team of counsellors located in Greater Victoria, Vancouver, Kelowna and online via text, phone or secure video so that no matter where you are, we are here to help.

 Counselling is highly personal and selecting the right counsellor can be hard.
 We offer personalized and professional support in selecting the right counsellor.
 The easiest way to do this is fill out our counsellor matching form, or you can contact us to speak with George Bielay, the Clinical Director.
 He’ll discuss your unique issues and concerns and recommend someone for you to see for a complimentary session so see if it is the right fit.
-Or you can check out our team to book your own counsellor by reading their profiles.
+Alternatively you can check out our team to book your own counsellor by reading their profiles.
 Either way, we are here for you.